 All the films are FREE, doors will open at 1.30pm for the film to start at 2pm.
 Free refreshments all run by volunteers from Pine Grove Pictures.
 For more information email firstname.lastname@example.org or call 01892 653828

 The next Hailsham dementia forum is on Friday 18th September via Microsoft Teams.
 If you would like to attend please email us.
 The forum will work towards a dementia friendly town for Hailsham.
 If you are interested in dementia and helping the town please contact the team on email@example.com

 Movies Make Memories

 The screenings will be held at Hailsham Pavilion Theatre on George Street, BN27 1AE.
 Starting at 2pm with the doors opening at 1.30pm.
-Tickets cost £3 and caers can enter free of charge.
+Tickets cost £3 and carers can enter free of charge.

 - Friday 17th July – A Star is Born – CANCELLED

 Hailsham Memory cafe – on hold